Are you tired of having too much plastic in your house and want to find the best baby bottles that are made of safer materials?

 Being a new parent is really difficult.

 While we know we won’t be able to completely eliminate plastic (see: almost every toy), we can make calculated decisions to eliminate harmful chemicals where we believe it matters the most, such as using an organic crib mattress and non-toxic crib in their bedroom and avoiding harmful chemicals during meal times.

 If you want to feed your new baby with a bottle – either by pumping breast milk or using formula – we recommend that you attempt to limit your baby’s exposure to plastic as well.
-The safest baby bottles, in our opinion, are the finest baby bottles.
+The safest baby bottles, in our opinion, are the best baby bottles.

-Toxins Found in Plastic Baby Bottles
+Are Plastic Baby Bottles Safe?

-Best Baby Bottles That Are Plastic Free
+Best Non-Toxic Baby Bottles

 These bottles, which are designed to closely resemble the breast, are the ideal nursing partner, plus they’re constructed of natural materials for added peace of mind.

 The broad base of these bottles’ nipples encourages a natural latch, making it simple for your infant to go from nursing to bottle feeding.
-The bundle includes one-month+ nipples, however the bottles may be used with any Avent nipple stage.
+The bundle includes one-month+ nipples, however, the bottles may be used with any Avent nipple stage.

 The glass is a heat- and thermal-shock-resistant pharmaceutical-grade borosilicate glass.
 Its curved form is also perfect for a secure grip.